Thank you for purchasing an EMS Bus Gateway!

 The plugin captures the messages and updates the Domoticz devices and sensors automatically.

-Currently only 3 devices are created, this will be expanded soon.
+Currently only a few devices are created, this will be expanded soon.

 Stand alone use of the Gateway